Franklin J. Drake: Naval career

 Drake was born on 4 March 1846 at Yates in Orleans County, New York.
-He served in the U.S. Navy as an enlisted man in the North Atlantic Squadron, participating aboard the sloop-of-war USS Marion in the Union blockade of the Confederate States of America and in hunting Confederate privateers during the American Civil War.
-Appointed a midshipman on 23 February 1863 by competitive examination from New York's 31st congressional district, Drake attended the United States Naval Academy in Annapolis, Maryland.
+During the Civil War, he joined the Union Navy on 23 February 1863 at the age of sixteen.
+Drake served as an enlisted man in the North Atlantic Squadron, participating aboard the sloop-of-war USS Marion in the Union blockade of the Confederate States of America and in hunting Confederate privateers.
+Appointed a midshipman by competitive examination from New York's 31st congressional district, he entered the United States Naval Academy in Annapolis, Maryland on 24 July 1863.
 He performed duty aboard the steamer USS Gettysburg in 1865 and participated in practice cruises aboard the frigate USS Macedonian and the sloop-of-war USS Dale in 1867 before graduating on 2 June 1868.
 He was promoted to ensign on 19 April 1869.

 Drake initially performed duty in the West Indies in 1868, then served aboard the gunboat USS Penobscot from 1868 to 1869 and aboard the steamer USS Frolic in 1869 and was promoted to ensign on 19 April 1869.
 He temporarily transferred to the United States Army from 1869 to 1870 for training and service as a signals officer, was promoted to master on 12 July 1870, and returned to Navy service as fleet signal officer of the Asiatic Squadron aboard the squadron's flagship, the screw frigate USS Colorado, from 1870 to 1871.
 In 1871, he served aboard the screw sloop-of-war USS Benicia in the Asiatic Squadron and commanded Company B in the land assault on Korean fortifications at Seoul during the American expedition to Korea of that year, and was commended for his actions by the commander of the landing force, Commander Lewis Kimberly.

 Drake was aboard the sidewheel gunboat USS Monocacy in 1872, was promoted to lieutenant on 15 November 1872, and returned for a second tour aboard USS Colorado from 1872 to 1873.
 He was at the Naval Torpedo Station at Newport, Rhode Island, in 1873, and later that year was aboard the monitor USS Terror in the North Atlantic Squadron.
 He served aboard the sloop-of-war USS Portsmouth in the Pacific Squadron from in 1874, transferring to the steamer USS Pensacola of the same squadron later that year.